carla-simulator/carla/Docs/adv_synchrony_timestep.md

 settings.synchronous_mode = True # Enables synchronous mode
 world.apply_settings(settings)
 ```
+!!!
+Warning
+    If synchronous mode is enabled, and there is a Traffic Manager running, this must be set to sync mode too.
+Read [this](adv_traffic_manager.md#synchronous-mode) to learn how to do it.

 To disable synchronous mode just set the variable to false or use the script `PythonAPI/util/config.py`.
 ```sh